MatthewG006/Plenty-of-plants/DOCUMENTATION.md

 - **Display**: The page displays the plants from the `desk` list in a series of "pots" and shows the rest of the `collection` in a grid below.

 - **Drag and Drop**: The page uses the `@dnd-kit` library to allow users to drag their plants.
 Users can drag plants from their collection into an empty pot on the desk, swap plants between pots, or move a plant from the desk back into the collection.
 After any change is made, the updated arrangement is immediately saved to the user's browser storage.

+### 4.6.
+Community & Contests

+The app includes several features that allow players to interact and compete with each other.

+- **Community Showcase**: Players can go to their Profile page to select up to five of their favorite plants for their "Showcase."
+These showcases are then displayed on the Community page, where other players can view them and "like" them, which awards the showcase owner 5 gold.
+This requires updated Firestore security rules (see Section 3.1).

+- **The Park & Contest Entry**: The Park is a small, tranquil area that serves as an entry point for the Plant Beauty Contest.
+When a player visits the park, their first plant is displayed.
+Interacting with the plant's chat bubble will prompt them to join a contest.

+- **Plant Beauty Contest**: This is a real-time multiplayer feature where three players are matched into a session.
+    - **Session Management**: A `contest-manager.ts` file handles the logic for finding an open session in the `contestSessions` Firestore collection or creating a new one.
+This logic runs on the client.
+    - **Real-Time Updates**: The contest page uses a real-time Firestore listener to update the UI as players join, when the countdown starts, and as votes are cast.
+    - **Voting**: Once the session is full, a countdown begins, after which voting opens.
+Players vote for their favorite plant.
+    - **Winner & Prize**: When all players have voted, a winner is determined.
+The winning plant is highlighted, and its owner is awarded a special "Red Glitter" cosmetic pack, which can be applied to a plant from the Room page.